orl0pl/moodlab/README.md

 </div>
 <div align="center">
-App for writing and analizing your emotions.
+App for writing and analyzing your emotions.

 </div>